About versicolor.ca

 reef

 I'm an iMac person but not an iPhone (or any kind of cell phone) person.
-I love the internet as a learning and communication tool, but I'm happiest when I'm "miles away from anywhere" and disconnected from the internet (and phones) but have a digital camera nearby.
-For more trivia about me, click here.
+I love the internet as a learning and communication tool, but I'm happiest when I'm "miles away from anywhere" and disconnected from the internet (and phones) but I have a digital camera nearby.
+Going into 2024, I still don't have a Smart phone, which surely dates me.

 - David Patriquin (JackPine)